ACGaming/UniversalTweaks/README.md

 * Boat Speed: Sets the acceleration value for controlling boats
 * Bow Infinity Remedy: Bows enchanted with Infinity no longer require arrows
 * Breakable Bedrock: Allows customizable mining of bedrock
-* Burning Undead Horses: Lets untamed undead horses burn in daylight like their biped counterparts
 * Charged Creeper Spawning: Sets the chance for creepers to spawn charged
 * Check Animated Models: Improves model load times by checking if an animated model exists before trying to load it
 * Chunk Gen Limit: Limits maximum chunk generation per tick for improved server performance